xitorch/xitorch/doc/index.rst

 xitorch: differentiable scientific computing library
 ===========================================================

-xitorch (pronounced "sigh-torch") is a library based on PyTorch that provides differentiable operations and functionals for scientific computing and deep learning. xitorch provides analytic first and higher order derivatives automatically
+xitorch (pronounced "`sigh-torch`") is a library based on PyTorch that provides differentiable operations and functionals for scientific computing and deep learning. xitorch provides analytic first and higher order derivatives automatically